noderod/Mackerel/README.md

   If no slide number is provided, the program defaults to 8 (one of which is the title).
   If no title is provided, the title defaults to the topic.
   If the user wishes to provide a subtitle, separate it using a "/+/" without spaces.
+  Since this program is primarily based on wikipedia, all names are not influenced at all by capital letters or their absence.

   i.e. :
     python jurel.py Augustus 6 Augustus/+/Emperor of Rome